-DISEASE INCUBATION PERIOD PERIOD OF COMMUNICABILITY ACTIONS TO BE TAKEN AND/OR EXCLUSION PERIOD CHICKENPOX Range 10-21 days; commonly 14-16 days.
+DISEASE INCUBATION PERIOD PERIOD OF COMMUNICABILITY ACTIONS TO BE TAKEN AND/OR EXCLUSION PERIOD Range 10-21 days; commonly 14-16 days.
 As long as 5 days, but usually 1-2 days before onset of rash and until all lesions have crusted.
-Exclude until all lesions have crusted, usually 5-6 days afte eruption of the first crop of les (with or without Zovirax thera) CONJUNCTIVITIS (Pink Eye) Variable depending on infecting agent, sometimes within 24 hours.
-During course of active infection.
-Exclude until under medical drainage from eyes has clear FIFTH DISEASE (Hungarian Measles) Variable about 4-20 days.
+Exclude until all lesions have dr crusted, usually 5-6 days after the eruption of the first crop of lesio (with or without Zovirax therapy) CONJUNCTIVITIS (Pink Eye) Variable depending on infecting agent, sometimes within 24 hours.
+During course of active Exclude until under medical ca infection.
+Exclude until under medical ca FIFTH DISEASE (Hungarian Measles) Variable about 4-20 days.
 Prior to onset of rash.
 Exclude while fever is present.
 HAND, FOOT & MOUTH DISEASE Usually 3-5 days.
 2-3 days prior to symptoms and while sores are present, about 7-10 days.
 Can be found in feces for several weeks during acute stage.
 HEPATITIS, TYPE A Range 15-50 days.
 Average 28-30 days.
 2 weeks before onset of symptoms to a maximum of 1 week after onset.
 Exclude from food handling and direct patient care until 7 days after onset.
 Day care exclusion varies.
 HEPATITIS, TYPE B Range 45 days-6 months; average is 60-90 days (2-3 months).
 Several weeks before onset of symptoms until blood no longer positive for evidence of virus.
 No exclusion except for open sores that cannot be contained or if child is biting people.
 HEPATITIS, TYPE C Range 2 weeks to 6 months; commonly 6-9 weeks.
 1 or more weeks before onset through acute clinical course.
 Only if uncontainable open sores present or if child is biting people.
 HERPES SIMPLEX, TYPE I & II Range 2-12 days.
 Usually as long as lesions are present.
 Has been found in saliva for as long as 7 weeks after mouth lesions.
+No exclusion recommended unless child cannot control drooling.
 IMPETIGO Variable, indefinite; commonly 4-10 days.
 While sores are draining.
-After 24-48 hours of antibiotic treatment the person is no longer contagious ntibiotic has started, lesions healing and no new lesions appear.
-INFLUENZA/INF.
-LIKE ILLNESS Usually 1-3 days From 1 day before up to 5-7 days after onset.
+After 24-48 hours of antibiotic treatment the person is no longer contagious INFLUENZA/INF.
+LIKE Usually 1-3 days From 1 day before up to 5-7 days after onset.
 Exclude until 24 hours after fever has resolved.
 MEASLES (Rubeola/Hard Measles) Range 7-21 days; 10-12 days average.
-Usually 4 days before to 4 days after onse after onset of rash.
+Usually 4 days before to 4 days after onset of rash.
+Exclude until 4 days after onset of rash.
 MENINGITIS (Aseptic/Viral) Depends on type of infectious agent.
 Depends on type of infectious agent.
 Exclude until physician approves return.
 MENINGITIS (Meningococcal, Haemophilus influenzae) Variable, depends on type of bacteria.
 Range 2-10 days Commonly 2-4 days.
+As long as organisms are present.
+Exclude until under treatment and physician approves return.
 MONONUCLEOSIS Range 4-6 weeks.
 Prolonged communicability may persist up to a year or more.
 Exclude until under medical care and physician approves return.

-^{} PLEASE NOTE: HAND, FOOT AND MOUTH DISEASE, CONJUNCTIVITIS (PINK EYE), IMPETIGO, MONO, PEDICULOSIS (HEAD LICE), RING WORM AND SCABIES NO LONGER NEED TO BE REPORTED UNLESS THERE ARE TWO (2) OR MORE CASES IN A WEEK.
+PLEASE NOTE: HAND, FOOT AND MOUTH DISEASE, CONJUNCTIVITIS (PINK EYE), IMPETIGO, MONO, PEDICULOSIS (HEAD LICE), RING WORM AND SCABIES NO LONGER NEED TO BE REPORTED UNLESS THERE ARE TWO (2) OR MORE CASES IN A WEEK.